Basic Rules Created and Played

 EXTRA POINTS

-• Pass only (no laterals or hand-offs after pass).
+• Pass only (no laterals or hand-offs after pass- all divisions).

 • 1 pt from the 3 yard line.